Cyfrin/Updraft/courses/formal-verification/1-horse-store/47-runtime-code-introduction/+page.md

 ### Runtime Code

-With `contract creation` understood, we move onto the runtime section of our op codes.
-Remember, Solidity conveniently will break each of theses sections up by adding an `INVALID` op code between them.
+With `contract creation` understood, we move onto the runtime section of our opcodes.
+Remember, Solidity conveniently will break each of theses sections up by adding an `INVALID` opcode between them.

 <details>
 <Summary> Op Codes </summary>